-The inputs for this appointment are defined in Attachment F, with the exception of those tasks which are defined below for the other members of the professional team (i.e. environmental, social, geotechnical, hydrological and geohydrological specialists.
+The inputs for this appointment are defined in Annexure F, with the exception of those tasks which are defined below for the other members of the professional team (i.e. environmental, social, geotechnical, geohydrological and hydrological specialists - it being noted that the latter will only be required in the event that surface water abstraction is required).
 The civil engineer is required, to carry out all the necessary tasks and responsibilities which are his / her own responsibility and in addition to monitor and manage the work required to be done by other service providers and professionals identified above.
 The Civil Engineer assumes overall responsibility for the project's feasibility.
 It is assumed that a Pre-feasibility stage has preceded this appointment in which case the work which has already been completed during the pre-feasibility stage will inform and flow into the feasibility stage.
 (All professionals must follow the MIG and DWAF guidelines as detailed in Annexures A-F)